webpro-nl/knip/README.md

 - [x] Resolves all (unused) files in your project and reports **unused files and exports**.
 - [x] Verifies that exported symbols are actually used in other files, even when part of an imported namespace.
 - [x] Finds duplicate exports of the same symbol.
+- [x] Supports JavaScript inside TypeScript projects (`"allowJs": true`)
-- [ ] Supports JavaScript projects with CommonJS and ES Modules (TODO).
+- [ ] Supports JavaScript-only projects with CommonJS and ESM (no `tsconfig.json`) - TODO

 Exportman really shines in larger projects where you have much more files (such as `/docs`, `/tools` and `/scripts`) than only production code.
 The `includes` setting in `tsconfig.json` is often too broad, resulting in too many false negatives.
 Similar projects either detect only unimported files, or only unused exports.
 Most of them don't work by configuring entry files, an essential feature to produce good results.
-This also allows to unleash Exportman on a specific part of your project, and scan/handle these separately.
+This also allows to unleash Exportman on a specific part of your project, and work these separately.

 Exportman is another fresh take on keeping your projects clean & tidy.